department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 - 45 minute appointment reminder eCheck-in text sent from VeText.

+#### Risks

+- Decrease in Veteran usage of VA digital services, specifically PCI.
+- Decrease in Veteran satisfaction with VA digital services, i.e., value of eCheck-in and/or frustration as a result of constant changes that lower its value to Veterans.
+- Increase in wait time for Veterans to check in at clinics.
+And, average amount of time it takes to check a Veterans in, including eCheck-in and in person.
+- Decrease in ease of access to checking in and inclusivity, e.g., Veterans with mobility challenges.
+- Negative impact on satisfaction for Veterans and staff at operationally high-performing clinics.

 #### Future iteration

 - Add, and, send a text notification (from VeText) to Veterans asking them to check in with an MSA at the clinic if it's past their scheduled appointment time, completed eCheck-in, but no patient status in VSE-CS has been updated for X number of minutes.
 (Which would be a rule that clinical staff would need to advise on.)
+- Integration between eCheck-in and VA Backend Systems to enable clinics, 3-digit stations, 5-digit stations, or VISNs to toggle new feature on or off in VistA or VSE-CS.

 ### Go-to-market strategy
 [//]: # (*What marketing, outreach, or communications are necessary for this product to be successful?
 Which groups/orgs are necessary to make this happen?*)